ayman-mezghani/dslab-final-Robust_Journey_Planning/README.md

 For your convenience we also provide a consolidated liste of stop locations in ORC format under `/data/sbb/orc/geostops`.
 The schema of this table is the same as for the `stops.txt` format described earlier.

-Finally, you can find also additional stations data in [BFKOORD_GEO](https://opentransportdata.swiss/en/dataset/bhlist).
+Finally, you can find also additional stops data in [BFKOORD_GEO](https://opentransportdata.swiss/en/dataset/bhlist).
-This list is older and not as complete as the station data from the GTFS timetables.
-Nevertheless, it has the altitude information of the stations, which is not available from the timetable files, in case you need that.
+This list is older and not as complete as the stops data from the GTFS timetables.
+Nevertheless, it has the altitude information of the stops, which is not available from the timetable files, in case you need that.

 It has the schema: